 A tribute to a great University of the Philippines nurse, the Julita V. Sotejo Medallion of Honor was established by UPNAAI as its highest and most coveted award to recognize nursing alumni who embody ideals espoused by Julita V. Sotejo, principal, UP-PGHSN, founder and first dean, U.P.
 College of Nursing.

-Since the award’s inception in 1993 to 2015, twenty-three awardees have joined the JVS Hall of Fame.
+Since the award’s inception in 1993 to 2018, twenty-six awardees have joined the JVS Hall of Fame.

 J.V.
 SOTEJO MEDALLION OF HONOR RECIPIENTS

 Professor, UP College Of Nursing